 The South Hill Model Railroad Museum

-Currently under renovation, but opening soon, is The South Hill Model Railroad Museum.
-The Museum is located in the Tourist Information Center at 201 South Mecklenburg Avenue in South Hill, Virginia.
+The Model Train Museum is located in the Tourist Information Center at 201 South Mecklenburg Avenue in South Hill, Virginia.

 The Museum currently features two operating railroads, and also features a collection of toy trains from area residents as well as a collection of historical documents, photographs and artifacts from South Hill’s history.